hoodiecrow/ConsTcl/README.md

 Then, parsing and evaluation and writing goes on in the background and the internal representations of expressions and values are hidden.

-Anyway, the figure shows is what it really looks like. `` ::oo::Obj491 `` was just the head of the list.
+Anyway, the figure shows what it really looks like. `` ::oo::Obj491 `` was just the head of the list.

 ![#](images/intreplist.png)
 ### Input procedures